- Organizer: A/P/A Institute at NYU

 This showcase will bring into conversation Puanani Brown (MA candidate, NYU Food Studies), Weiyu Dang (PhD candidate, NYU American Studies), Cindy Gao (PhD candidate, NYU American Studies), Linda Luu (PhD candidate, NYU American Studies), Chloe Truong-Jones (PhD candidate, NYU American Studies), and Mariko Whitenack (PhD candidate, NYU American Studies).

-Following brief presentations from the students, professors Aimee Bahng (Pomona College), Candace Fujikane (University of Hawaiʻi at Mānoa), and Mimi Thi Nguyen (University of Illinois, Urbana-Champaign) offer comments and Dean Saranillio (Interim Director, A/P/A Institute at NYU) moderates a discussion.
+Following brief presentations from the students, professors Aimee Bahng (Pomona College), Candace Fujikane (University of Hawaiʻi at Mānoa), and Mimi Thi Nguyen (University of Illinois, Urbana-Champaign) offer comments and S. Heijin Lee (NYU Department of Social & Cultural Analysis) moderates a discussion.

 Accessibility note: This event will be hosted virtually on Zoom.
 A Zoom account, internet access, and a smartphone or computer is required.
 Closed captioning will be provided for all audio.
 If you have any access needs, please email firstname.lastname@example.org as soon as possible.